 Among the list of minimum electrical conductor spacing values defined in IPC-2221, there is one set of requirements that is intended to prevent metal migration failure.
 Metal migration is one of many failure mechanisms in high voltage designs with high conductor density.
 When two conductors are brought up to a high potential, electrochemical growth of metallic dendrites can occur when the conductors contain residues with water-soluble salts; an SEM image of dendritic growth between two solder balls is shown below.
 These metallic dendrites can short out two points on a high density PCB.
 This is actually an electric field effect, which explains why there is a minimum spacing requirement; increasing the spacing between conductors for a given potential difference reduces the field between the conductors, which inhibits dendrite growth.

-SEM image showing dendritic growth between two solder balls.
+SEM image showing extreme dendritic growth between two solder balls.
 Image source.

-Note that the IPC-2221 standards are totally voluntary.
-However, for products covered by legal safety standards, creepage and clearance requirements in the relevant UL or IEC standard are mandatory.
-As an example, the relevant set of safety requirements on IT and telecom products with AC mains and battery power can be found in the IEC-60950-1 (2nd edition) or UL 60950-1 standards.
-In terms of creepage, the spacing specified under IPC-2221B depends on RMS working voltage, pollution degree (numbered 1 through 3), and material group.
-The definitions of the latter two terms can be found in the UL 60950-1 standards.
-Whether you need to comply with UL, IEC, or other required safety standards, you can specify your design requirements as design rules when you use the right PCB design software.
+Note that the IPC-2221 standards are voluntary.
+However, for products covered by legal safety standards, creepage and clearance requirements in the relevant UL or IEC standard may be mandatory.
+As an example, the relevant set of safety requirements on IT and telecom products with AC mains and battery power can be found in the IEC 62368-1 standard (this replaced the IEC 60950-1 standard).
+For creepage, the spacing specified under IPC-2221B depends on RMS working voltage, pollution degree (numbered 1 through 3), and material group.
+The definitions of the latter two terms can be found in the UL 62368-1 standards.
+Whether you need to comply with IEC, IPC, or other required safety standards, you can specify your design requirements as design rules when you use the right PCB design software.

 The CAD tools and routing features in Altium Designer® are built on a unified rules-driven design engine that automatically checks your layout as you create your board.
-Rather than using a manual IPC-2221 calculator, these design features help save time and sanity as you create your next high voltage PCB.
+After you've figured out your clearance requirements with an IPC-2221 calculator, you can program your clearances into your design rules to ensure your board remains safe and functional at high voltage.
 You’ll also have access to a full set of documentation features that help you prepare for manufacturing and assembly.